AntoninMayet/Coding-projects/README.md

 ## ASCII converter

 I want to write a code that takes a standard image and converts every pixel into an ASCII character (' .:-=+*#%@') to make it cooler.

+### ASCII V1

+This program finaly works.
+If you give it the good path to your desire image, it will return a .txt.
+However, it works better with low resolution picture.

+### ASCII V2

+I would like the program to create a web page in order to have a monospace kind of font.
+A GUI would also be a plus.